HumanCompatibleAI/ranking-challenge/README.md

 # Prosocial Ranking Challenge

-The Prosocial Ranking Challenge is designed to inspire, fund, and test the best algorithms to improve social cohesion on social media.
-We will use our browser extension to re-order the feeds of paid participants on Facebook, Reddit, and X (Twitter) for three months, moving pro-social content to the top and anti-social content to the bottom, and measure changes in attitudes and behavior, including toxic polarization, dehumanization, and anti-democratic attitudes.
+The Prosocial Ranking Challenge: inspire, fund, and test the best algorithms to improve social cohesion on social media.

+We will use your ranking algorithm with our browser extension to re-order the social media feeds of paid participants for three months.
+By moving pro-social content to the top of the feed, and anti-social content to the bottom, we hope to measure changes in attitudes and behavior, including toxic polarization, dehumanization, and anti-democratic attitudes.

+The experiment will run on three platforms: Facebook, Reddit, and X (Twitter)

 [More about the project here](https://link-to-website) (TODO: get link)

-We are soliciting ranking algorithms to test, with a $10,000 prize for each of five winners, and $1000 for each of ten finalists.
+How do we identify pro- and anti-social content?
+That's where you come in!
+We are soliciting ranking algorithms to test, with a $10,000 prize for each of five winners (as selected by our panel of experts), and $1000 for each of ten finalists.

-## How to submit
+## 📅 Submission timeline and requirements

 Submissions will take place in two rounds: prototype and production.